Auxiliary Units: Beginnings

-Section D, a sabotage and resistance unit which was part of MI 6, began recruiting personnel and accumulating arms and equipment in mid-June, 1940.
+Section D, a sabotage and resistance unit which was part of MI6, began recruiting personnel and accumulating arms and equipment in mid-June, 1940.
 This roused suspicion among the military authorities, and General Ironside, the C-in-C of GHQ Home Forces, insisted that all guerrilla and sabotage organisations be subject to military control.
 Colonel Colin Gubbins was the obvious choice to command the new organisation.
 Gubbins was a regular British Army soldier who had acquired considerable experience and expertise in guerrilla warfare during the Allied intervention in the Russian Civil War in 1919 and in the Irish War of Independence of 1919–1921.
 From early 1939, he had served with MI R, another guerrilla organisation controlled by the War Office.
 Most recently, he had returned from the Norwegian campaign, where he headed the Independent Companies, the predecessors of the British Commandos, before succeeding to the acting command of a Guards brigade.
 He later wrote:

 I had, in fact, been given a blank cheque, but was there any money in the bank to meet it?
 Everything would have to be improvised.
 Time was of the essence ... at the shortest we had six weeks before a full-scale invasion could be launched; if we were lucky, we might have until October, after which climatic conditions would give us a respite ...

 Gubbins used several officers who had served with the Independent Companies in Norway and others whom he had known there.
 Units were localised on a county structure, as they would probably be fragmented and isolated from one another.
 They were distributed around the coast rather than being countrywide, with priority being given to the counties most at risk from enemy invasion, the two most vulnerable being Kent and Sussex in South East England.
 The two best known officers from the period are Captain Peter Fleming of the Grenadier Guards and Captain Mike Calvert of the Royal Engineers.